Jack Gass

 Stuart John "Jack" Gass (November 30, 1875 – February 7, 1958) was an early professional football player.
-He played mostly with the Latrobe Athletic Association from 1895 until 1899.
+He played with the Latrobe Athletic Association in 1897, 1898 and 1900.
 In 1898, he was a member of the Western Pennsylvania All-Stars, which was a team put together by Latrobe manager Dave Berry for the purpose of challenging the star-filled Duquesne Country and Athletic Club to the first pro football all-star game held at Exposition Park in Pittsburgh.
 The All-Stars lost to Duquesne, 16–0.
 In 1897, Gass was a member of the very first all-professional football team, in Latrobe, to play a complete season together.
 In 1900, he played for Latrobe's rival, the Greensburg Athletic Association.